Montessori Medical Partnership for Inclusion

 The Right of Every Child to be Included!

 It is the right of every child be included as fully as possible in all aspects of life including school.
-We see the Montessori curriculum as the best path toward that goal because it is uniquely designed to integrate medical and educational approaches to support the inclusion of children with more diverse needs.
+The Montessori curriculum is the best path toward that goal because it is uniquely designed to be individualized and is born out of an integration of medical and educational approaches.
+This makes the Montessori classroom the ideal place to support the inclusion of children with more diverse needs.

 Access to Important Inclusion Resources